Menu

 Limited Lenders

-Not all lenders are participating lenders, so there’s a narrower pool of mortgage providers available.
+Not all lenders are participating, so a narrower pool of mortgage providers is available.
 For applicants with bad credit and a low deposit, getting approved by a participating lender can seem impossible.

 New Builds Only

-The scheme only applies to new build homes, and in some areas, it’s only applicable if the home building company is signed up to the Scheme.
+The scheme applies only to new-build homes, and in some areas, it’s only available if the home-building company is signed up to it.

 The Amount Repayable on the Equity Loan is Variable